ImmutableVariable/learnityourself/docs/python/05-oop/03-inheritance.md

 # Inheritance

-Inheritance is one of the core concepts in object-oriented programming.
-It allows you to create new classes that are built upon existing classes.
-Think of inheritance like a family relationship: just as you might inherit traits from your parents, a *child* class can inherit attributes and methods from a *parent* or another class.
+Inheritance is a powerful tool that allows you to create new classes built upon existing ones.
+By using inheritance, you can reuse methods and attributes from a parent class, which makes your code more modular and easier to maintain.

-The main benefit of inheritance is that it lets you reuse code.
-Instead of writing the same code over and over again, you can define it once in a parent class and then use it in multiple child classes.

 ## Basic Inheritance Concept

-In inheritance:
-- The **parent class** (also called base class or superclass) is the class being inherited from
-- The **child class** (also called derived class or subclass) is the class that inherits from the parent class

-When a child class inherits from a parent class, it gets all the attributes and methods of the parent class.
-The child class can also:
+Think of it like a family tree:

+- The parent class passes down traits to its children (e.g., attributes and methods, also known as "inherited traits")
-- Add its own new attributes and methods
+- Each child can have its own unique traits in addition to the inherited ones (e.g., attributes and methods, also known as "unique traits")
-- Override (replace) methods from the parent class
-- Extend methods from the parent class
+- Children can pass down both their unique traits and their inherited traits to their own children

 ## Creating a Child Class

-To create a child class in Python, you simply put the parent class name in parentheses when defining the child class:
+To create a class that inherits from another, include the parent class name in parentheses when defining the child class:

 ```python
 class ParentClass: